greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc_category-list.html.md

 ## <a id="topic38"></a>Automatic Statistics Collection Parameters

 When automatic statistics collection is enabled, you can run `ANALYZE` automatically in the same transaction as an `INSERT`, `UPDATE`, `DELETE`, `COPY` or `CREATE TABLE...AS SELECT` statement when a certain threshold of rows is affected \(`on_change`\), or when a newly generated table has no statistics \(`on_no_stats`\).
-To enable this feature, set the following server configuration parameters in your Greenplum Database master `postgresql.conf` file and restart Greenplum Database:
+To enable this feature, set the following server configuration parameters in your Greenplum Database coordinator `postgresql.conf` file and restart Greenplum Database:

 - [gp_autostats_allow_nonowner](guc-list.html#gp_autostats_allow_nonowner)
 - [gp_autostats_mode](guc-list.html#gp_autostats_mode)